jsecademy/full-stack/README.md

 * **Customer collaboration** over contract negotiation
 * **Responding to change** over following a plan

-But more than just a practice, this project stand behinds even stronger values.
+But more than just a practice, this project stands behind even stronger values.

 * This project is safe, meets specifications, passes appropriate tests, and does not diminish the quality of life or diminish privacy.
 * The ultimate effect of this project is to do the public good